 View Details of Manufacturing Facilities

-The 600-strong Technology Group, led from its R&D Headquarters in Hamburg, derives its technological success from a close collaboration between the development teams in Germany, India, Denmark and China, key technological partners and research centres experienced in Wind energy such as Risø in Denmark, ECN and TU Delft in the Netherlands and Fraunhofer Gesellschaft and various technical Universities in Germany.
+The 500-strong Technology Group, led from its R&D Headquarters in Hamburg, derives its technological success from a close collaboration between the development teams in Germany, Netherlands, Denmark and India.

 |Wind turbine technology in Germany and Denmark|